MuhtasimTanmoy/notebook/Language/Rust/C++.md

 ### Template Metaprogramming

-- Vector push is defensive is case of move operation, using `no except` optimizes a lot.
-If not fallback to pre c++11 and use copy.
+- Vector push is defensive is case of move operation, using `no except` optimizes a lot
+- If not fallback to pre c++11 and use copy
 - Perfect forwarding
 - Reflection
 - `free` call free the memory but not the pointer to that.
-So in production codebase `free Null` pattern arises.
+So in production codebase `free Null` pattern arises
-- Before, `move` semantics, `static_case<std::string&&>` would do the same.
+- Before, `move` semantics, `static_case<std::string&&>` would do the same
-- `Literals` are assignable.
+- `Literals` are assignable

 ## Backlogs